Rostlab/bindPredict/README.md

 ## Data

 The data set used for training and testing was extracted from BioLip [2].
-The UniProt identifiers for the 5 splits used during cross-validation and the test set as well as the used binding annotations are made available in the `data` folder.
+The UniProt identifiers for the 5 splits used during cross-validation and the test set as well as the corresponding FASTA sequences and used binding annotations are made available in the `data` folder.

 ProtT5 embeddings can be generated using [the bio_embeddings pipeline](https://github.com/sacdallago/bio_embeddings) [3].